-We’re operating in a world with a growing population that has increasing expectations for a better lifestyle, to be delivered from a planet with finite resources, which are depleting.
+Worldwide communities have increasing expectations for a better lifestyle, to be delivered from a planet with finite resources, which are depleting.
 For example, water scarcity and drought impact food sources, leading to food insecurity and malnutrition.
 Rising global temperatures can lead to physical threats such as wildfires and heat related illnesses.
 Poor air quality caused by pollution has been linked to respiratory illnesses, including asthma and cardiovascular disease.

 What are some of the methods Pfizer is using to work towards the company’s environmental goals?